- Students should be respectful and obedient towards all members of the staff, both inside

 - Students should be punctual.
 They are expected to arrive at the school at least ten minutes before lessons commence.

-- Students are not allowed to leave the school during school hours nor during recess time.
+- Students are not allowed to leave the school during school hours nor during recess time without permission.

-- Five late-comings in one term will be counted as one demerit.
-Students may receive a bad mark for leaving the school without permission or for being absent without leave.
+- Five late-comings in one semester will be resulted in one demerit.
+Students may receive 9 demerits for leaving the school without permission or for being absent without applying leave.

 Leave of absence and sick leave